Skip to main content

 I deplore violence and lawlessness and I will not partake in it, but I fear that with the warmer weather and a relentless Pollyanna in the White House, you’ll see things boil over this summer.
 I hope I am wrong, but things are going to get uglier because many see their way of life at stake - and a revolution of sorts, is already underway.
 How many Americans can take another 2+ years of “hope and change?”
 You might be surprised at how palpable the anger and frustration is among the Right and the Center.
 That is what I mean about this time being a little different.

-It's not just the GOP or a bunch of former John Kerry critics -- it's an unambiguous cross section of Americana.
-I believe that their feelings about this administration, stoked by the economy, totally dwarf the anti-Bush anger we remember.
+It's not just the GOP or former John Kerry critics -- it's a cross section of Americana.
+I believe that their feelings about this administration, stoked by the economy, dwarf the anti-Bush anger we remember.

 One last item Morty…